Southwest Zone

 COOPER CREEK RESERVOIR: Rainbow trout, bass, bluegill, yellow perch, crappie

-The water does have some color.
-Brighter presentations and bait may be a better choice.
-The warmwater bite should be getting better as warmer weather continues.
-The reservoir was stocked with 1,500 legals and 400 trophy Rainbow trout the last week of January and was stocked again in the middle of March with more legal rainbows.
+The water does have some color, so brighter presentations and bait may be a better choice.
+The warmwater bite should be getting better and some notably large largemouth bass have been spotted lately.
+The reservoir was stocked with 1,500 legal and 400 trophy rainbow trout the last week of January. the middle of March, and again in the middle of April.
 Anglers are reporting good catches.
-Last updated 4/1/26
+Bass angling has been good.

 COOS RIVER BASIN: Bottomfish, trout, surfperch, steelhead, salmon